jacobvosmaer/itunes_tools/README.md

 64-bit 10.7 system.
 The source compiles with Xcode 4.3, but it may also work with earlier versions.

+## Installation
+Running the install.sh script will compile the source using Xcode, and install the binaries in `/usr/local/bin`, and the man pages (where existent) in `/usr/local/share/man`.

 ## Usage
 ### itunes_selection
 Select tracks in the main window of iTunes and run